SModelS/smodels/docs/manual/source/RunningSModelS.rst

 .. _parameterFileAddTxWeights:

   * **addTxWeights** (True/False): set True to print the contribution from individual topologies to each theory prediction.
-Available v1.1.3 onwards.
+Available from v1.1.3 onwards.

 .. _parameterFileXmlprinter: